Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 7 NFL

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 7 NFL picks on Sunday, October 19
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for games including 49ers vs. Falcons on Sunday

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS